Discovering Graph Generating Dependencies for Property Graph Profiling: Related Work

-\paragraph{Graph Data Dependency Discovery} - Graph dependencies add the challenge of discovering information about the topology as well.
-The work by ~\cite{alipourlangouri2022} builds a graph that represents a summary of the topology of the input data graph, this summary is then used to create a lattice of candidate keys which is traversed and pruned to mine the resulting graph keys.
-In the paper ~\cite{Kwashie2019} the authors propose a lattice-based algorithm for discovering Graph Differential Dependencies (GDDs) for entity resolution.
+\paragraph{Graph Data Dependency Discovery} - Graph dependencies also add the challenge of discovering information about the topology.
+In the paper ~\cite{Kwashie2019}, the authors propose a lattice-based algorithm for discovering Graph Differential Dependencies (GDDs) for entity resolution.
 In ~\cite{Fan2020}, the authors proposed a parallel algorithm for discovering Graph Functional Dependencies (GFDs).
-Starting from a single node pattern, this algorithm is based on two main processes: (1) vertically spawning the search space to extend the graph pattern and, (2) horizontally spawning the search space to discover the dependency literals of the GFDs.
-The mentioned algorithms all use either a lattice or a similar strategy to explore the search space.
+Starting from a single node pattern, this algorithm is based on two main processes: (1) vertically spawning the search space to extend the graph pattern and (2) horizontally spawning the search space to discover the dependency literals of the GFDs.
+Besides graph data dependency discovery algorithms, algorithms for mining graph association rules such as the discovery of GPARs (Graph Pattern Association Rules)~\cite{Fan2022} and AMIE+~\cite{Amie2015} have also been proposed.
+Proposed algorithms of the literature use either a lattice or a similar strategy to explore the search space~\cite{alipourlangouri2022,fastageds}.
 In GGDMiner, we propose a similar strategy in the Candidate Generation step.
-However, for discovering GGDs this step is not enough.
-Different from the GFD discovery algorithm, in GGDMiner, this is just one of the steps, used only to identify which graph patterns and constraints are frequent.
-To discover GGDs, we introduce the candidate index to identify which of the candidates co-occur and, use an internal factorized representation of the graph pattern matches called Answer Graph~\cite{answergraph}.
-The candidate index and the answer graph are a novelty of GGDMiner and have not been used in a discovery algorithm before, including the GFD discovery algorithm.
+However, more than this step is needed to discover GGDs.
+The discovery of GGDs is more challenging compared to other classes of dependencies for property graphs that are defined over a single graph pattern, such as GEDs or GFDs, as for GGDs, we also need to discover which graph patterns and attribute values are associated with each other.
+In GGDMiner, the lattice structure is used only to identify which graph patterns and constraints are frequent.
+To discover GGDs, we introduce the candidate index and the use of Answer Graph~\cite{answergraph} to identify which of the candidates co-occur.
+The candidate index and the Answer Graph are a novelty of GGDMiner.

-Besides graph data dependency discovery algorithms, algorithms for mining graph association rules such as discovery of GPARs (Graph Pattern Association Rules)~\cite{Fan2015} and AMIE+~\cite{Amie2013,Amie2015} have also been proposed.
-GPARS is a constraint of the form $Q(x,y) \rightarrow q(x,y)$ which states if there exists an isomorphism from the graph pattern $Q(x,y)$ to a subgraph of the data graph, then an edge labeled $q$ between the vertices $x$ and $y$ should exist.
-Similarly, AMIE+ mines association rules of the type $B_1 \wedge B_2 \wedge \hdots \wedge B_n \Rightarrow r(x,y)$ in which $r(x,y)$ is called an atom that represents a fact in the knowledge base, such as livesIn(John, New York), and $B_n$, $1 \le n$, are sets of atoms in the knowledge base.